Are you in the market for a folder-gluer packer and looking for the perfect fit for your production?

 In its basic and most common product offering, the Virtuo is an automated packer.

-The optional Auto Case Feeder (ACF) Module is what pushes the Virtuo’s scope of automation into the fully automated category, hence making the Virtuo a fully auto packer with a fully automated process.
+Adding the optional Auto Case Feeder (ACF) Module to the Virtuo packer is what pushes the Virtuo’s scope of automation into the fully automated category, hence making the Virtuo a fully auto packer with a fully automated process.

 That being said, the ACF is a fully-fledged machine in itself and not just a module.
 Thus, the cost of going from an automated process to a fully automated process can be exponential.

 🔍 Related: What’s the difference between Manual, Semi-Auto, Auto and Fully-Auto Folder-Gluer Packers?

 IMPACK’s Everio: A fully automatic stacker to stack and band your boxes coming from folder-gluer(s) or rotary die cutters.

 In most cases, the Everio stacker is fully-automated.